woodser/monero-java/README.md

                 new MoneroDestination(walletJNI.getAddress(1, 0), new BigInteger("50000")),
                 new MoneroDestination(walletJNI.getAddress(2, 0), new BigInteger("50000")));
 MoneroTxWallet createdTx = walletRPC.createTx(request);
-BigInteger fee = createdTx.getFee();  // could confirm "Are you sure you want to send?" walletRPC.relayTx(createdTx);
+BigInteger fee = createdTx.getFee();  // "Are you sure you want to send ...?"
+walletRPC.relayTx(createdTx);
 ```